Skip to main content.

 Noon – 5 pm

-Self-guided tours of two exhibitions.
-For more information, see the schedule for Friday at 4 pm.
-Gallery tours will also be offered at the top of each hour from 11 am to 3 pm.
+For more information, see the schedule for Friday, 4 pm.
+Guided gallery tours will be offered at the top of each hour from noon to 4 pm.
+Space is limited; registration is required.
+Self-guided tours of the exhibition are also available during museum hours.
 The museum closes promptly at 5 pm.
-Space is limited; sign up at registration.

 Hessel Museum of Art, Center for Curatorial Studies